1845 E Rand Rd Ste 200

 • Protects Natural Teeth and Oral Health: Restoring a damaged tooth helps prevent the problem from getting worse.
 Replacing missing teeth can also stop nearby teeth from drifting into the open space.

 • A More Confident Smile: Many restorative treatments look natural.
-Tooth-colored materials and modern dental design can restore your smile so it looks healthy and balanced.
+Tooth-colored materials and modern dental design can restore your smile to look healthy and balanced.

 • Supports Jaw and Bite Health: When teeth are missing or broken down, your bite can change.
 Restorative dentistry can help balance your bite, which may reduce uneven wear and stress on your jaw.

-• Long-Lasting Results: With good home care and regular dental visits, restorations like crowns, bridges, dentures, and implants can last for many years.
+• Long-Lasting Results: With proper home care and regular dental visits, restorations such as crowns, bridges, dentures, and implants can last for many years.

 Get Started Today